7 key IoT app development challenges and how to solve them

 There’s no straightforward answer on how much an IoT app costs to build.

-The total cost of your IoT app’s development will depend on several factors:
+The total cost of your IoT app’s development will depend on a number of factors:

-• Size and expertise of the development team
+• Size and location of the development team

 But, we can give you the typical cost ranges based on complexity: